 19, 20.
 THEORY AND TECHNIQUE OF RIDING.
-Instruction is given covering all fundamental points of mounting, dismounting, controlling the horse:

-$W \quad A \quad R \quad D \quad - \quad B \quad E \quad L \quad M \quad O \quad N \quad T$ riding and gaiting the walk, trot and canter; and road riding.
+Instruction is given covering all fundamental points of mounting, dismounting, controlling the horse; riding and gaiting the walk, trot and canter; and road riding.
 The anatomy and conformation of the horse, saddling, bridling, and the care of the horse are studied in lecture periods.

-Riding, six hours a week, fall and spring; lecture, four hours a week for one semester.
+Riding, six hours a week, fall and spring; lecture, two hours a week. for one semester.
+Credit, four semester hours.
 19. 20-A. RIDING.
 For beginners.
 Open to all students.
 Instruction in mounting, dismounting, proper methods of holding reins and guiding the horse, the seat and how to ride the walk, trot, and canter.

 19, 20-B. RIDING.
 For students who have completed 19, 20-A. Instruction in riding and working three-gaited horses.
+Riding three hours a week.
+Fall or spring.